tela-ng/contact-list-backend/README.md

 - Hosting on Heroku is required

 ## Technologies
-- Ruby on Rails
+- Ruby on Rails (API Only)
 - Postgres
-- ReactJS
+- EmberJS
 - Bootstrap